-Please note that the Arthur Ross Architecture Gallery remains closed during the Spring 2022 semester due to the impact of COVID-19 and related visitor and event restrictions.
+Please note that the Arthur Ross Architecture Gallery is currently closed during the Summer 2022 Semester.

 Founded in 1990, the Arthur Ross Architecture Gallery produces original exhibitions that explore new architectural practices, research, and ideas.
 Through its collaborations with architects and artists, historical investigations, and public programs the gallery fosters creative projects and scholarly inquiries that enrich and expand GSAPP’s culture of experimentation and critical thinking.
 All exhibitions and programs at Ross Gallery, located in Buell Hall on the Columbia University campus, are free and open to the public.

 Located in Buell Hall on Columbia’s Morningside campus, Ross Gallery opened in Spring 1990.
 Envisioned by Bernard Tschumi, then dean of GSAPP, as New York City’s first public exhibition space focused exclusively on architecture, the gallery launched with “The Filter of Reason: Work of Paul Nelson,” a show curated by Terence Riley, Joseph Abram, and Kenneth Frampton.
 In a New York Times review, the critic Paul Goldberger observed that the inaugural exhibition marked “a promising beginning for this handsome new architecture gallery at Columbia, which the school hopes will become a focal point for the city’s architectural community.”